Last Updated on

 Picking up the phone and talking to a prospect for the very first time.

 Writing web copy?
 Piece of cake.
 Sending an email?
-Easy peasey.
+Easy peasy.
 Calling a lead to make sure they’re a good client for you?

 Phone time with a prospect is important.
 Sure, email is easy and quick – but you often don’t get all the answers you want.
 A 30-minute phone chat can provide insight into the client’s personality, highlight their real needs (as opposed to what they may say their needs are) and – most importantly – help you decide if you want to work with them.

 The secret to successful prospect calls is preparation.
 When you’re prepared, you’ll feel less nervous.
 You’ll sound more confident.
 And you’ll be able to close more sales, more quickly.
-Even if you have to talk on the phone.
+Here’s how to do it:

-When I’m setting the appointment, I ask for answers for up to three questions before the call.
-Do I always get the interview responses?
+I ask three standard questions prior to setting up a call.
+Does the prospect always answer them?
 No. But I’ve found that the more motivated (read: ready to buy) clients will respond.
 At this phase, resist the urge to send the client a multi-page questionnaire.
 You run the risk of the client ignoring your questionnaire – and your scheduled call time, too.

 If you’re wondering, my three typical questions are….